deepanshs/mrsimulator/_sources/objects.rst.txt

       - A `string <https://docs.python.org/3/library/stdtypes.html#str>`__
         containing a physical quantity
       - The strength of the anisotropy as calculated using Haeberlen convention.
-For example, "10 kHz".
-The default value is '0 Hz'
+The value may be provided as a frequency quantity, for example, "4.2 kHz", or as a dimensionless frequency ratio, for example, "10 ppm" or "10 µHz/Hz".
+The default value is '0 ppm'
     * - ``asymmetry``
       - A `float <https://docs.python.org/3/library/functions.html#float>`__
       - The asymmetry parameter of the tensor as calculated using Haeberlen convention.
 For example, 0.75.
 The default value is 0.
     * - ``orientation``
       - An :ref:`orientation` object
-      - The orientation of the tensor in the principal axis frame relative to the crystal frame.
+      - The Euler angles for rotating the tensor from the principal axis frame to the crystal frame.

   *An example of SymmetricTensor object.*